WorkAroundHQ/app/SECURITY.md

 _Dependencies used by the application are vulnerable for misuse by an attacker._

+Detection:

+- GitHub Dependabot alerts when a dependency has known security vulnerabilities.

 Protection:

 - Update vulnerable dependencies to secure version.